ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 my $api_instance = WWW::OpenAPIClient::DefaultApi->new(
 );

-my $wine = merlot; # string | The name of the wine to get a specific product recommendation for. my $max_price = 50; # double | The maximum price for the specific wine recommendation in USD. my $min_rating = 0.7; # double | The minimum rating of the recommended wine between 0 and 1.
+my $wine = merlot; # string | The type of wine to get a specific product recommendation for. my $max_price = 50; # double | The maximum price for the specific wine recommendation in USD. my $min_rating = 0.7; # double | The minimum rating of the recommended wine between 0 and 1.
 For example, 0.8 equals 4 out of 5 stars. my $number = 3; # double | The number of wine recommendations expected (between 1 and 100).